Chiang Mai University: Suan Sak Campus (main campus)

-The main university campus, known as Suan Sak campus (สวนสัก) or Cherng Doi (เชิงดอย), lies about five kilometres west of the city center.
+The main university campus, known as Suan Sak campus (สวนสัก) or Cherng Doi (เชิงดอย), lies about five kilometres west of the city centre.
 Set against Doi Suthep, the campus occupies a 725 acre site, bounded on three sides by main shopping streets and on the fourth by the Chiang Mai Zoo.
-The campus includes the university's administrative centre, the science, engineering, humanities, and social science faculties, political science and public administration, law, the graduate school, all of the campus resource facilities and services and major sports facilities.
+The campus includes the university's administrative centre; the science, engineering, humanities, social science, political science and public administration, law and graduate school, all of the campus resource facilities and services and major sports facilities.
 An attractive feature of this campus is the Ang Kaew Reservoir.
 Constructed to supply water for the university, it is also a recreational area for campus residents and the local community.
 In the 1960s, the area was still forested.
 With conservation in mind, university buildings were constructed between the trees, with the result that the campus still retains much of its original setting.